akauppi/GroundLevel-firebase-es/packages/app/README.md

 - you have a Firebase account
 - you want to sign in as a real user

 The mode needs `firebase.staging.js` in the project's root, to find the staging project.
-Instructions for creating it are in the root `README`.
+This should have been created during your first deployment (see root `README.md`).

 >Note: You can choose another project by `ENV=abc npm run dev:online`.